SQream/sqream_docs/releases/index.rst

 October 2023
 ---------------

 You can now schedule jobs with greater precision, choosing hourly or minute-based execution for SQL workflows.
-Regarding security, our recent penetration test successfully addressed all SOC2 findings, strengthening our security measures.
+Regarding security, our recent penetration test successfully addressed all SOC2 Type 2 findings, strengthening our security measures.
 We've also introduced character limits within JSON scripts for Job and task names and descriptions to enhance system security.

 :ref:`Read More <october_2023>`